 I was pleasantly surprised with how much I enjoyed The Manhattan Project.
 What you have here is a well balanced, smooth flowing worker placement game.
 Resource management and action decisions form the heart of the game and that should appeal to a lot of gamers.

 The rules are easy enough to learn that The Manhattan Project should be accessible to your non-gamer friends as well.
-While it probably won’t replace Lords of Waterdeep or Stone Age as the go to “gateway worker placement game”, it is a sold game that will appeal to players of all levels.
+While it probably won’t replace Lords of Waterdeep or Stone Age as the go to “gateway worker placement game”, it is a solid game that will appeal to players of all levels.

 I’d be hard pressed to find a reason to not bring The Manhattan Project to my gaming table.
 I’d really recommend it for someone who’s looking for a fun euro game with a somewhat mischievous theme.
 Just watch out for falling bombs.